jfspencer/cordova-plugin-couchbase-lite/README.md

 # Cordova-Plugin-Couchbase-Lite
 Couchbase Lite Cordova plugin that provides a full typescript and scalajs interfaces over CBL's REST API.
+This repo is intentionally not forked from the main [couchbase-lite-phonegap](https://github.com/couchbaselabs/Couchbase-Lite-PhoneGap-Plugin) repo.
+A seperate issue tracker is needed to track issues and progress with the typescript and scalajs interface code.
+This repo does not intend to provide improvements ahead of the main repository for the native code.
+This code will be manually updates as it is released from couchbase.

 API strictly follows [PouchDB](http://pouchdb.com/api.html)'s API, with the exceptions listed under [Differences Compared to PouchAPI](#quirks)